On-site, Online, Streaming

 Turn financial strategy into your professional advantage.

-The Master’s Degree in Corporate Law and Financial Management at ISDE offers specialized training aimed at understanding and leading financial decision-making in today’s business environment.
+The Master in Corporate, M&A, Banking & Finance at ISDE offers specialized training aimed at understanding and leading financial decision-making in today’s business environment.
 The program integrates financial analysis, corporate strategy, and economic management with a practical business perspective, preparing you to take on key responsibilities in companies, consulting firms, and financial departments.

 Taught by active professionals in the financial and corporate sectors, this master’s program enables you to develop essential skills—such as company valuation, investment analysis, financial planning, and strategic decision-making—through real cases and applied methodologies.
 With this training, you will advance toward a leadership profile capable of making an impact, supported by the academic rigor and excellence of one of the leading postgraduate schools.